Help us improve your experience.

 Use the evpn irb option to enable inter-VLAN multicast forwarding in an EVPN-VXLAN network in one of the following modes (these options are mutually exclusive):

-• oism—Use this mode with an ERB overlay to also support routing multicast traffic between the fabric and external devices.
+• oism—Use this mode with an ERB overlay to support routing multicast traffic inside the fabric as well as to and from external devices.
 This mode implements optimized inter-subnet multicast (OISM) according to the IETF draft https://tools.ietf.org/html/draft-ietf-bess-evpn-irb-mcast.
 In this mode, the leaf devices operate in local-remote mode like in a CRB overlay design, while at the same time, the device performs local multicast routing.
 This mode enables the original regular OISM mode that uses a symmetric bridge domains (VLANs) OISM model.
 With regular OISM mode, you must configure all revenue bridge domains (VLANs) symmetrically on all OISM devices.

 OISM also supports: